Sandermfc/ASL-translation-from-video/README.md

 Translates, from a video, the ASL digits from 0-9 with an approximate accuracy of 70%

 This project was done for the INFO4024 computer vision class over the course of 3 months.
-An explanation of the methodologies and approach used can be seen in the included report.

 Future plans include:
 	- Being able to detect characters using SIFT/SURF and an SVM model trained on each sign.